Wondershare Recoverit

 It has been observed that software or logical errors are mostly some common reasons behind this PowerPoint issue.
 Therefore, if you have also got the PowerPoint cannot insert a video from the selected file error, then follow these suggestions.

-Fix 1: Check the Video File and Its Path
+Fix 1: Check the Video File, File Name, and Local Path

 windows playing video

-Fix 2: Convert the Video to WMV Format
+Fix 2: Convert the Video to a PowerPoint-Friendly Format

 video format converter online